patrbng/Sirius-Cloud/Azure Script Repo/readme.md

-# CCoE-Azure-Script-Repo
+# Azure Script Repo

-Script repository for scripts, templates, etc that are not associated with specific QuickStart scenarios
+Azure Specific Script repository for scripts, templates, etc that are not associated with specific QuickStart scenarios